Custom Book Catalog

 “Music, Poetry & Dancing Died: The Famine Killed Everything”

-The Bad Times (An Drochshaol) is a story of pain and suffering, but also one of love and loyalty.
+The Bad Times is a story of pain and suffering, but also one of love and loyalty.
 Brigit, Daniel, and Liam are three teenagers from County Clare in the west of Ireland who live through the horrors of the Great Hunger in Ireland, also remembered by survivors as The Bad Times.
 The bonds of love and friendship between the teens are put to the test during Ireland’s Great Hunger as they each make the tough decisions needed to survive.
 Their story is movingly told in this new graphic novel by historian Christine Kinealy and graphic novelist John Walsh.

 The location is Kilkee, County Clare in the west of Ireland, an area which suffered acutely during the Great Hunger.
 Irish would have been widely spoken, so Irish phrases have been included to reflect this.
 A Glossary has been provided at the back of the book.